Explaining and predicting the ocean conveyor

 What is the AMOC?

-The AMOC or Atlantic Meridional Overturning Circulation is a large-scale circulation pattern in the ocean.
-It is responsible for northward transport of heat equivalent to 1 million power plants.
+The AMOC, or Atlantic Meridional Overturning Circulation, is a large-scale circulation pattern in the ocean.
+It regulates heat and rainfall across Europe and beyond.
+EPOC is working to understand how climate change will affect it.

 Is the AMOC on course for shutdown?